Skip to content

 A City in the Alps: Innsbruck

 The scenery of Innsbruck in the western part of Austria is simply stunning.
-The capital of the historic region of Tyrol is situated in the Inn river valley between two mountain ranges in the north and in the south.
-No wonder Innsbruck is known as the capital of the Alps as well in Austria, there is just no place in the streets of the city where you don’t constantly see them.
-Innsbruck itself is beautiful as well, a quite colorful medieval and gothic town with beautiful sacral and civic buildings and the “Golden Roof”, the cities most famous symbol with 2,657 fire-gilded copper tiles.
+The capital of the historical region of Tyrol is situated in the Inn River Valley between two mountain ranges in the north and south.
+No wonder Innsbruck is also known as the capital of the Alps in Austria; there is just no place in the city streets where you don’t constantly see them.
+Innsbruck itself is also beautiful, a colorful medieval and gothic town with beautiful sacral and civic buildings and the “Golden Roof,” the city’s most famous symbol with 2,657 fire-gilded copper tiles.
 Take a look!

 test